-- (a) Pledge of honour - t.84 By the mere fact of entering a fencing competition, the fencers pledge their honour to observe the regulations and the decisions of the judges, to be respectful towards the members of the jury and scrupulously to obey the orders and injunctions of the Referee (cf. t.114, t.116, t.120). - (b) Refusing to fence an opponent - t.85 No fencer (individual or team) from a national federation affiliated to the FIE may take part in an official competition if he or she refuses to fence against any other fencer whatsoever (individual or team) correctly entered in the event.
-Should this rule be broken, the competitor concerned, individual or team, shall immediately be disqualified and the Executive Committee shall consider whether there are grounds, and to what extent, for taking sanctions against the national federation to which the disqualified competitor belongs (cf. FIE Statutes 14/j and Rules Article t.120). - (c) Presence on time - t.86 The fencers, completely equipped, with all equipment conforming with the regulations (cf. t.43-t.45) and ready to fence, must be present at the time and place appointed for the beginning of the pool, match, or bout of direct elimination, or at the time appointed for the checking of their equipment before their bout (cf. t.44), as well as during the competition, whenever the Referee requires it.
+- (a) Pledge of honor - t.84 By the mere fact of entering a fencing competition, the fencers pledge their honor to observe the regulations and the decisions of the judges, to be respectful towards the members of the jury and scrupulously to obey the orders and injunctions of the Referee (cf. t.114, t.116, t.120). - (b) Refusing to fence an opponent - t.85 No fencer (individual or team) from an FIE member national federation may take part in an official competition if he refuses to fence against any other fencer whatsoever (individual or team) correctly entered in the event.
+Should this rule be broken, the competitor concerned, individual or team, shall immediately be disqualified and the Executive Committee shall consider whether there are grounds, and to what extent, for taking sanctions against the national federation to which the disqualified competitor belongs (cf. FIE Statutes 1.2.4 and Rules Article t.120). - (c) Presence on time - t.86 The fencers, completely equipped, with all equipment conforming with the regulations (cf. t.43-t.45) and ready to fence, must be present at the time and place appointed for the beginning of the pool, match, or bout of direct elimination, or at the time appointed for the checking of their equipment before their bout (cf. t.43), as well as during the competition, whenever the Referee requires it.

-They must arrive on the strip, to fence their bouts, with two weapons (one as a spare) and two bodycords (one as a spare) which satisfy the Regulations and are in perfect working order (cf. t.45, t.114, t.116, t.120).
+They must arrive on the strip, to fence their bouts, with two weapons (one as a spare) and two bodywires (one as a spare) which satisfy the Regulations and are in perfect working order (cf. t.45, t.114, t.116, t.120).